 Embody Your Brilliance

-Lauren bring a heart centered and holistic approach to helping other beings embody their brilliance and thrive.
+Lauren brings a heart centered and holistic approach to helping other beings embody their brilliance and thrive.

 Her passion is enhancing one's experience through integrative bodywork and movement.
 When we move we can change the world because it increases our chance for interaction with our community and nature.
 By increasing our desire to fully experience life we are more likely to want to nurture ourselves and nature!
 Developing a deeper connection and enhancing the health of our animals is also a huge piece of this. it is deeply important that we take care of our animals friends.
 Horses especially have always been an important part of Lauren's life.

 Training and Experience:

 - 20 plus years working with horses (show jumping, dressage, Vet tech at Littleton Equine Medical Center, Rehab Intern at KESMARC, Groom)

 - Graduate with honors from Colorado State University with a BS in Equine Science and Agricultural Economics

-- Certified Advanced Rolfer from the Rolf Institute in Boulder, Co
+- Certified Advanced Rolfer from the Dr Ida Rolf Institute in Boulder, Co

 - Equine Visionary Craniosacral Training with Tracy Vroom